Do you REALLY need a website to promote your business online? What would you say if I told you that you don’t? You’d think I was bonkers, right?

 On the other hand, you can change the information on your own website anytime you want, as long as you can manage it without a website designer.

 That said, just having a website is not the end game.
 Getting clients and customers for your business is.
-Having a website also means you have to promote it using blogs, SEO, ads and other online promotion methods.
+Creating a website also means you have to promote it using blogs, SEO, ads and other online promotion methods.

 Otherwise, all you’ll hear are… crickets.